egegunay/answer-sheet-generator/README.md

-The output will be smth like this: 1-) 2-) 3-)... made it for online exams
+The output will be something like this: 1-) 2-) 3-)...
+I made this for online exams.